Exotic Shorthair vs Havana Brown: Complete Comparison (2026)

 Health and Lifespan Comparison

 Exotic Shorthair has a typical lifespan of 12-15 years, while Havana Brown lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
 Exotic Shorthair is predisposed to Brachycephalic Issues, Genetic Conditions, with associated veterinary costs for monitoring and treatment.
 Havana Brown faces its own health challenges including Potential Health Concerns, Genetic Considerations.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Documented health-predisposition counts are comparable, but the diseases and their management are distinct.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health